taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 }
 ~~~~~~~~

 The JavaScript community shifts in the direction of functional programming and embraces more than ever this style.
 Functional programming let's you write more predictable code by embracing pure functions without side-effects and immutable data structures.
-JavaScript ES6 and beyond makes it easier and more readable to write in a functional style.
+JavaScript ES6 and beyond make it easier and more readable to write in a functional style.

 ## Naming Conventions

-In Redux you have a handful of different types of functions.
+In Redux, you have a handful of different types of functions.
 You have action creators, selectors and reducers.
 It is always good to name them accordingly to their type.
 Other developers will have an easier time identifying the function type.
 Just following a naming convention for your functions, you can give yourself and others a valuable information about the function itself.

-Personally I follow this naming convention with Redux functions.
+Personally, I follow this naming convention with Redux functions.
 It uses prefixes for each function type:

 * action creators: **do**Something
 * reducers: **apply**Something